-Saving energy without doors
+Saving energy without doors20th May 2014

 Adande Refrigeration’s Aircell technology is designed for open front refrigerated multi deck cabinets, achieving impressive energy savings without the need to fit physical barriers, such as glass doors.
 The technology was designed and developed by Adande, with extensive prototyping, testing, validation and support from Bristol-based refrigeration consultants, ECH Engineering.

 Two 2.5m refrigerated display cabinets have been installed at the store for the display of sandwiches, snacks and soft drinks.
 The cabinets were manufactured by Manor Concepts under a licence agreement from Adande.
 Manor Concepts incorporated the Aircellsystem within its Viper remote cabinet design and manufactured the prototype models to make the project a commercial reality within a demanding time schedule.

 The design of the new 80,000ft² Tesco Extra eco store, which opened last Thursday, features roof lights which flood the store with natural light, a CO2 refrigeration system and a heat recovery system, which takes heat generated by the refrigeration units and re-circulates it back through the store.
 It is also the first Tesco Extra store which uses only LED lights.